taskless/taskless/CONTRIBUTING.md

 - Remember to be concise in your Conventional Commit
 - If your change is a `fix`, `feat`, or breaking change, you must update the `CHANGELOG.md` file.
 We curate this manually for now.
 - If you modified anything in `packages/`:
-  - You verified the transpiled TypeScript with `yarn build` in the directory of whichever package you modified.
+  - You verified the transpiled TypeScript with `pnpm run build` in the directory of whichever package you modified.
-  - Run `yarn test` to ensure all existing tests pass for that package, along with any new tests you would've written.
+  - Run `pnpm test` to ensure all existing tests pass for that package, along with any new tests you would've written.

 ## Additional Notes: Testing Against Production